 - Identifying performance obligations.
 The Group has various CTS covering subdivision land and residential houses and lots.
 The Group concluded that the goods and services transferred in each contract constitute a single performance obligation.
 In particular, the promised goods and services in contracts for the sale of property under development mainly include design work, procurement of materials and development of the property.
 Generally, the Group is responsible for all of these goods and services and the overall management of the project.
 Although these goods and services are capable of being distinct, Group accounts for them as a single performance obligation because they are not distinct in the context contract.
 The Group uses those goods and services as inputs and provides a significant service of integrating them into a combined output.
 Included also in this performance obligation is the Group's service to transfer the title of the real estate unit to the buyer. - Existence of a contract.
-The Group's primary document for a contract with a customer for real estate sales is a signed CTS supported by other signed documentations such as reservation agreement, official receipts, buyers' amortization schedule and invoices and it met all the criteria to qualify as contract with a customer under PFRS 15.

-In addition, part of the assessment process of the Group before revenue recognition is to assess the probability that the Group will collect the consideration to which it will be entitled in exchange for the real estate property that will be transferred to the customer.
+The Group's primary document for a contract with a customer for real estate sales is a signed CTS supported by other signed documentations such as reservation agreement, official receipts, buyers' amortization schedule and invoices and it met all the criteria to qualify as contract with a customer under PFRS 15. - In addition, part of the assessment process of the Group before revenue recognition is to assess the probability that the Group will collect the consideration to which it will be entitled in exchange for the real estate property that will be transferred to the customer.
 In evaluating whether collectability of an amount of consideration is probable, an entity considers the significance of the customer's initial payments in relation to the total contract price.
 Collectability is also assessed by considering factors such as past history with the customer, age of receivables, and pricing of the property.
-Management regularly evaluates the historical sales cancellations and back-outs after considering the impact of coronavirus pandemic, if it would still support its current threshold of buyers' equity before commencing revenue recognition.

-• Revenue recognition method and measure of progress.
+Management regularly evaluates the historical sales cancellations and back-outs after considering the impact of coronavirus pandemic, if it would still support its current threshold of buyers' equity before commencing revenue recognition. - Determining transaction price.
+The mismatch between the POC of the real estate projects and right to an amount of consideration based on the schedule of payments provided for in the contract to sell (CTS) constitute a significant financing component.
+The Group adjusts the promised amount of consideration for the effects of a significant financing component if it expects, at contract inception, that the period between the transfer of the promised good or service to the customer and when the customer pays for that good or service will be more than one year. - Revenue recognition method and measure of progress.
 The Group concluded that revenue for real estate sales is to be recognized over time because: (a) the Group's performance does not create an asset with an alternative use and; (b) the Group has an enforceable right for performance completed to date.
 The promised property is specifically identified in the contract and the contractual restriction on the Group's ability to direct the promised property for another use is substantive.
 This is because the property promised to the customer is not interchangeable with other properties without breaching the contract and without incurring significant costs that otherwise would not have been incurred in relation to that contract.
 In addition, under the current legal framework, the customer is contractually obliged to make payments to the developer up to the performance completed to date.